House at Bateman's

 The exhibition room includes all the keepsakes and memories she kept precious, and she presented these items with her own captions, in a way which celebrates her Father and his literary and social work.

 After 75 years Rudyard Kipling's voice can be heard in the house once again.
 A Pathé newsreel played in the kitchen has the only known footage of him speaking.
 Don't miss the phonograph with his verse set to music and select a station on the 1930s radio to hear one of his famous quotations.

 Discover the fascinating story behind Rudyard Kipling’s family tree and his connections to pre-Raphaelite artists, Prime Ministers and a fashionable reservoir in Staffordshire.
-Our volunteer guides have a wealth of knowledge which we love to share: from the British Empire in India to the iron industry in Sussex and everything in between, we aim to enrich your visit with fascinating stories and memorable experiences.
+Our volunteer guides have a wealth of knowledge which we love to share: from the British Empire in India to the iron industry in Sussex and everything in between.